The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Toronto Parking Authority

-Toronto Parking Authority IconThe Toronto Parking Authority (TPA) exists to provide safe, attractive, self-sustaining, conveniently located and competitively priced off-street and on-street public parking as an integral component of Toronto’s transportation system.
+Toronto Parking Authority IconThe Toronto Parking Authority provides safe, attractive, self-sustaining, conveniently located and competitively priced off-street and on-street public parking as an integral component of Toronto’s transportation system.
 It also manages the Bike Share Program.

 Toronto Parking Authority Budget Note